brendanSapience/DEPRECATED---IQ-Bot-Domain-Manager/README.md

 # IQ-Bot-Domain-Manager

+## This Repo is Deprecated.
+For latest source, please use: https://bitbucket.org/aaapjprojects/iq-bot-domain-manager/src/master/

 Domain Creator for Automation Anywhere IQ Bot

 _Easily create a custom domain (document type) for IQ Bot.
 You can directly import your custom domains into IQ Bot or simply generate a domain JSON file_